Medicare Special Needs Plans

 Chronic Condition SNPs

-In 2020, there were 15 conditions that qualify for a Chronic Condition Special Needs Plan, or C-SNP.
+According to the U.S. Centers for Medicare & Medicaid Services, there are 15 conditions that qualify for a Chronic Condition Special Needs Plan, or C-SNP.

 - Autoimmune disorders